gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 and INIT ACK, using the same method list, but with a new random Tie Breaker.

-In order to support protected SCTP restart, the SCTP endpoints need to allocate and maintain dedicated restart DTLS key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
+In order to support protected SCTP restart, the SCTP endpoints need to allocate and maintain dedicated restart DTLS key contexts.
+SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
 Both SCTP endpoints need to ensure that restart DTLS key contexts are preserved